 If you want to remain independent and not have to burden your loved ones to provide care or finance your care, then consider long-term care insurance.
 Long-term care insurance provides coverage for home care, nursing facility or assisted living facility and community-based expenses, offering you a full range of long-term care options.

 With AFLAC insurance policies, you choose the types of coverage you want and pay for them through the convenience of payroll deduction.
-And because your premiums can be paid on a pre-tax basis, you may save tax dollars or even be able to add benefits without affecting your take-home pay.
 Moreover, the AFLAC policies pay benefits regardless of any other insurance you may have.

-If you are interested in obtaining AFLAC coverage for you or your family, or are seeking information about AFLAC's policies and services, the office of Human Resources can assist you.
-Or for more information, visit http://www.aflac.com, or call the local AFLAC office at 423-913-0241.
+If you are interested in obtaining AFLAC coverage for you or your family, or are seeking information about AFLAC's policies and services, the Office of Human Resources can assist you.
+For more information, visit http://www.aflac.com/tbr, or call the local AFLAC office at 423-913-0241.

 The Consolidated Omnibus Budget Reconciliation Act of 1986 (COBRA) is a federal law that allows eligible employees and/or dependents (spouse and children) who are losing their health or dental benefits to continue coverage in certain circumstances where coverage might otherwise end.
 Qualified beneficiaries may be eligible to continue coverage for a specific length of time following certain qualifying events.
 Through COBRA, individuals pay the entire monthly premium plus a two percent administrative fee, and may be able to remain insured with their health plan for up to 18, 29, or 36 months.